RegFormer: An Efficient Projection-Aware Transformer Network for Large-Scale Point Cloud Registration: Experiment

 We further evaluate our RegFormer on NuScenes.
 It consists of 1000 scenes, including 850 scenes for training and validation, and 150 scenes for testing.
 Following \cite{lu2021hregnet}, we use 700 scenes for training, 150 scenes for validation, and 10th frame away point pairs.

 \textbf{Comparison with state-of-the-art.} As illustrated in Table~\ref{table:nuscenes}, our registration accuracy outperforms all classical works and most learning-based ones.
 Our RegFormer has a 39\% RR improvement compared with RANSAC with only 30\% of their runtime.
 For learning-based methods, our model is superior to DCP \cite{wang2019deep}, IDAM \cite{li2020iterative}, and FMR \cite{huang2020feature} by a large margin.
 Compared with HRegNet \cite{lu2021hregnet}, our RegFormer has the same 99.9\% recall.
-Because the feature extraction section is pre-trained, it has 0.02m lower RTE than ours, but more than two times RRE (0.45\degree) instead.
+Because the feature extraction section is finely pre-trained, it has 0.02m lower RTE than ours, but more than two times RRE (0.45\degree) instead.
+Moreover, their efficiency is lower than ours.